-On the 10th of December 2014, SPE-KFUPM members volunteer in the Annual Orientation Day.
-The Orientation Day is where new students are introduced to all the majors that the university offers as well as the possible future career aspects of these disciplines.
+SPE-KFUPM members volunteered in the Annual Major Selection Day.
+Major Selection Day is where new students are introduced to all the majors that the university offers as well as the possible future career aspects of these disciplines.
 Our task involved informing students about Petroleum Engineering (PETE), the background that the discipline requires, and kind of work environment fresh graduates can expect to work in.
-Basic PETE aspects were also discussed, for example, the difference between a drilling engineer, reservoir engineer, production engineer and chemical engineer.
-Members worked in shifts starting from 8:00 AM up till 5:00 PM.

 Mr. Mohammad Al-Jubran, a Workover Engineer from Saudi Aramco, delivered a seminar entiled “DRILLBOTICS 2015” to the SPE-KFUPM Student Chapter.